jackfranklin/pulldown/README.md

 ## Custom File Names

-If you're downloading something that will resolve to a single file, you can choose the name of the file that will be downloaded using a colon:
+If you're downloading something that will resolve to a single file, you can choose the name of the file that will be downloaded using two colons:

 ```
 $ pulldown jquery::foo.js